-Despite the Lionesses (rightly!) dominating the sporting headlines this summer, it has been impossible to ignore another footballing phenomenon throughout the summer.
+Despite the Lionesses (rightly!) dominating the sporting headlines this summer, it’s been impossible to ignore another footballing phenomenon throughout the summer.
 I am, of course, talking about Transfer Season.

 Transfer season, whilst it can certainly seem to be never-ending, only occurs twice a year: over the summer period when English Football is taking a break, and midway through the season.
 And, this year it has not been without its drama.
 Harry Kane moving from his beloved Tottenham to Munich was just one of the dramatic revelations to occur.